nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### 3.1.1 Design Consideration

 #### Option 1 (current choice):
-* Currently, the user can add multiple tasks with different names but same other fields in the task command.
+* Currently, the user can add multiple tasks with different names but other fields being the same in the task command.
 * pros: This approach helps user simplify the addition of repetitive tasks, such as lab assignments but for different subjects.In this situation, the user could just enter `n/CS2106 n/CS2109S d/labs`.
-* cons: For events and deadlines, this feature is not that useful because there will rarely any situation where two events share the same start and end time.
+* cons: For events and deadlines, this feature is not that useful because there be will rarely any situation where two events share the same start and end time.

 Option 1 is chosen as it allows user to still add events and deadlines that happen to be at the same time but with different names.

 #### Option 2:
 * We do not allow the addition of multiple deadlines and events in the same command line.
-* pros: This is more realistic to real-life situation where two deadlines are unlikely to be on the exact same time and two events occur at the same time.
+* pros: This is more realistic to real-life situation where two deadlines are unlikely to be at the exact same time and two events occur at the same time.
 * cons: While few, there are still situations where two events can happen at the same time, such as doing some discussion during a tutorial.
-In this case, group discussion and tutorial can be added as two events with same duration.
+In this case, group discussion and tutorial can be added as two events happening at the same time.

 #### 3.1.2 Add a Subsection